Gender-based Violence

 Introduction

 Whilst gender-based violence is mainly aimed at women and girls, there are also instances affecting men and those with non-binary and other gender identities.
-There is significant under reporting of violence against boys and men in regard to domestic and sexual abuse, this is thought to be due to societal stereotyping.
+There is significant under-reporting of domestic and sexual abuse/violence against boys and men, possibly due to gender stereotyping and societal attitudes.

 Need more?